gaperaltav/gaperaltav/README.md

 ### Hi there 👋

+## ⚡ A quick introduction
+- 🔭 I’m currently working on [@Thryv](https://www.thryv.com/) as a Full Satck Engineer.
 - 🌱 I’m currently learning NextJs.
 - 📫 How to reach me: gaperaltav@gmail.com

 <!--
 **gaperaltav/gaperaltav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.